 CDBG funds will be used for various activities authorized in Section 105(a) of the amended 1974 Housing and Community Development Act that met national CDBG objectives.
-Projects are funded to meet the CDBG National Objective to benefit persons of low-moderate income (LMI).
+Projects are funded to meet the CDBG National Objective to benefit persons of LMI.